 Easy DIY Ideas

-- Ribboned art swaps: Hang small frames from ribbon on a peg rail for a rotating seasonal display.
+- Ribboned art swaps: hang small frames from ribbon on a peg rail for a rotating seasonal display.

 Quick Styling Checklist